edgefox/GoogleDriveJavaClient/README.md

 JDK: 1.7+
 OS: MacOS X, Linux(actualy, tested under Ubuntu 13.04 only)

-Assemble instructions: mvn assembly:assembly
+Assemble instructions: ./gradlew installApp

 How to run:
- - cd $PROJECT_DIR/target
+ - cd $PROJECT_DIR/build/install/google-drive
- - java -jar GoogleDriveJavaClient-1.0-SNAPSHOT.jar
+ - bin/google-drive
  - enter path to the directory you would like to sync
  - authorize the application via following provided link